brotatotes/bht-automation/bht gen 1/Luke/Chapter 1/Luke 1 41 bht.md

 # Luke 1:41 Commentary Help Text

 ## BHT:
-The encounter between Mary and Elisabeth was a profound and supernatural experience, filled with joy and the presence of the Holy Spirit.
-The unborn baby within Elisabeth's womb, John the Baptist, stirred and leaped with recognition of the unborn Messiah.
-This extraordinary event, guided by the Holy Spirit, brought about a deep connection and understanding between the two expectant mothers.
-The encounter was a significant moment that celebrated the coming of the Lord, even before his birth.
+The encounter between Mary and Elisabeth was a moment filled with the presence of the Holy Spirit.
+Elisabeth was filled with joy and a prophetic spirit, while the babe in her womb leaped with recognition of the unborn Messiah.
+The movement of the baby was extraordinary, surpassing the natural and indicating a divine response.
+Elisabeth's understanding of the situation was further deepened by her being filled with the Holy Ghost, enabling her to perceive the significance of Mary's visit.
+The encounter was marked by supernatural events that conveyed the humble humanity of Jesus and foreshadowed the coming of the Messiah.

 ## Choicest Commentary Quotes:
 ### Henry Alford: